almarklein/timetagger_cli/README.md

 ```
 $ timetagger
-usage: timetagger command [arguments]
+usage: timetagger [-h] [--version] {setup,app,status,show,start,stop,add,resume} ...

 Track your time from the command-line, a CLI for https://timetagger.app.

-Available commands:

-    version
-        Print version.
-    help
-        Show this help message and exit.
-    app
-        Open the TimeTagger app in your default browser.
-    setup
+positional arguments:
+  {setup,app,status,show,start,stop,add,resume}
-        Edit the API URL and token by opening the config file in your default editor.
+    setup               Edit the API URL and token by opening the config file in your default editor.
-    status
+    app                 Open the TimeTagger app in your default browser.
-        Get an overview of today and this week.
+    status              Get an overview of today and this week.
 The exact content may change.
-    start DESCRIPTION
+    show                List records of the requested time frame.
-        Start timer with the given description.
+    start               Start timer with the given description.
 Use '#' to create tags.
-    stop
-        Stop any running timers.
+    stop                Stop any running timers.
+    add                 Add already finished task.
+    resume              Start a timer with the same description as the selected record.

+options:
+  -h, --help            show this help message and exit
+  --version             show program's version number and exit
 ```